kaditya97/kaditya97/README.md

 - 🔭 I’m currently working as **Web GIS Developer** at [**Naxa**](https://naxa.com.np/)
 - 👯 I will be happy to collaborate on **any open source projects**
-- 💬 Ask me about **Web-GIS, Web-Mapping, Remote Sensing, Flutter and Web-Development**
+- 💬 Ask me about **Web-GIS, Web-Mapping, Remote Sensing and Web-Development**
 - 📫 How to reach me: Website: [kaditya97](https://kaditya97.com.np), twitter: [@kaditya97](https://twitter.com/kaditya97)<br /><br />

 <b>🔥 Github Streaks</b>